nuxeo/doc.nuxeo.com-content/src/nxdoc/tutorials/educational/workflow-use-cases/one-step-validation-flow-based-on-lifecycle-only.md

 {{/callout}}

-Nuxeo DM provides out of the box validation workflows that can do the job in many cases.
+Nuxeo Platform provides out of the box validation workflows that can do the job in many cases.
 Using the default user interface features, you, as the process launcher, select some participants and then start the workflow.
 Yet, it happens sometimes that you don't want to let to people the choice of who the participants will be, i.e. who the validator(s) will be.
 To implement that case in a nice way, you can use Nuxeo Studio.

 {{! excerpt}}